-Since 1931 the American Academy of Pediatrics (AAP) has been working tirelessly to ensure the health and safety of American babies.
-Their opinions and recommendations regarding infant safety have been adopted by numerous countries around the world.
-They are in fact the world’s most preeminent authority on infant welfare and safety.
+Since 1931, the American Academy of Pediatrics (AAP) has been working tirelessly to ensure the health and safety of American babies.
+As the world’s most preeminent authority on infant welfare and safety, the AAP’s opinions and recommendations regarding infant safety have been adopted by numerous countries around the world.

 They are currently facing an uphill battle as they endeavor to contain and eliminate a nationwide outbreak of measles.
 An outbreak achieved in part by parents who disavow lifesaving vaccines that science has handed down to us.
 Their work is never done.

 One of their greatest accomplishments was helping to reduce the number of SIDS related infant deaths.
 The AAP along with other governmental child agencies introduced the “back to sleep” campaign in 1994.
 As a result of their efforts the number of SIDS related deaths has been reduced by over half.